joeA125/MSc-Report---GPP-Accessibility/README.md

 # Running
 Once all above downloading is completed successfully, which does take time!
 Follow the order shown above, ensure FluxNet Sampling is first and Thesis Report is last.
-Please experiment with different sites and different timeframes, my timeframe is short due to tge timeliness of submission, and using different datasets for feature combination identification and then modelling is sub-optimal but required under this scenario.
+Please experiment with different sites and different timeframes, my timeframe is short due to the timeliness of submission, and using different datasets for feature combination identification and then modelling is sub-optimal but required under this scenario.
 If you find anything interesting please report it back to me!